chuchi-chaschtli/CS4410/ir/README.md

 ### unCx (Ex (CONST n))
 We can control jump to either t/f label depending on the 'truthiness' of n.

+### Adding a no-op
+To handle cases where the program doesn't typecheck (and some other minor edge cases), we added a no-op expression which is just a register->register move (of the same temp), which we can optimize away during register allocation at a later phase.

+We include this in the optimization section here because this is an example of an optimization that will be made at a later stage in the compiler.

 ## Implementation Decisions

 Listed below are the interesting cases for our IR translation.